What hasn’t been written about Hitchcock already?

 From Francois Truffaut and Raymond Durgnat, to every casual message board user on IMDb, great swathes of humankind have discussed at length the directorial techniques of The Master of Suspense; the long take, use of POV, montage with a focus on hands, off-screen killing, humour within threatening scenarios and ticking clocks to compose a recipe for suspense.

 “Today we’re not looking at decisions made on set or in the edit, but rather back at screenplay development stage…”

-However, today we’re not looking at decisions made on set or in the edit, but rather back at script stage, with a closer focus on a two genius examples within Hitchcock’s canon.
+However, today we’re not looking at decisions made on set or in the edit or his genius invention of the tracking dolly zoom, but rather back at script stage, with a closer focus on a two genius examples within Hitchcock’s canon.
 Both examples display an economy of communication on the page, as Hitchcock refrains from the use of dialogue in delivering the intended effect for the audience’s pleasure.

 For the purposes of the exercise, we’ll look at scenes in REAR WINDOW (1954) and PSYCHO (1960), and the key decisions at script stage that influenced audience perception and reaction to the two scenes addressed.

 How To Set Up A Character, Hitchcock Style…

 In the ‘final white’ script of REAR WINDOW written by John Michael Hayes and based on Cornell Woolrich’s short story, no dialogue is spoken until the base of page 4.
 The scene that breaks the duck in the script is set in ‘Gunnison’s Office’, away from the courtyard within which the film is contained.
 “Indo-China – Jeff predicted it would go sky-high”, Gunnison declares at the beginning of a very expositional scene that spells out to the audience that L.B.
 Jefferies (played by James Stewart) is the best photographer in the land and that he’s incapacitated with a broken leg.